FYE is an opportunity for you to:

 - gain an introduction to how Skidmore thinks about the liberal arts, encouraging your own critical and interdisciplinary inquiry;

 - enhance your writing and communication skills;

 - take advantage of the assistance of peer mentors — upperclass students who function as informal advisors and role models.

 The thinking behind FYE is simple: learning shouldn’t be confined to a classroom, lab, or studio for a few hours a day.
 It’s really what the entire college experience is about.
-So the better we blend your academic, cocurricular, and residential-life experiences, and the more connected you are with faculty, staff, upperclass students, and first-year peers, the more successful and satisfied you’ll be.
+So the better we blend your academic and cocurricular experiences, and the more connected you are with faculty, staff, upperclass students, and first-year peers, the more successful and satisfied you’ll be.